nikitagorelovreki/reki/docs/USER_GUIDE.md

 ## Overview

-CUIS (Cosyma Unified Info-System) is a comprehensive control panel designed for healthcare facilities to manage medical devices, patients (clients), and assessment forms.
+Reki is a comprehensive control panel designed for healthcare facilities to manage medical devices, patients (clients), and assessment forms.
 The system helps streamline operations by providing a centralized platform for tracking equipment, managing patient information, and conducting standardized assessments.

 ### Key Features
 - **Device Management**: Track medical devices across different locations and statuses